 Rayanne Craven

-CPDT-KA, IAABC-ADT, FDM, FFCP
+UW-AAB, CPDT-KA, IAABC-ADT, FDM, Elite FFCP

-Certified Professional Dog Trainer Knowledge Assessed through the Certification Council of Professional Dog Trainers
+Certified Professional Dog Trainer-Knowledge Assessed through the Certification Council of Professional Dog Trainers

 Accredited Dog Trainer through the International Association of Animal Behavior Consultants